 Dickson’s Chapter 11 filings list many properties owned by him or his companies.
 Some of these properties may have changed title since the time of the filings.
 The following is a quick summary of Dickson’s properties in three states, gleaned from the bankruptcy filings.

-In Key West, Florida, Dickson’s 522 Margaret Street property sold in March 2016, not long after Dickson’s plan of reorganization was confirmed by the courts.
-Five properties still make money for Dickson as part of the “Villas Key West” vacation rentals.
-On Margaret Street, Dickson owns or co-owns the buildings at 518, 1124 and 1128.
-In addition, 512 and 516 Angela Street are part of “Villas Key West”.
+In Key West, Florida, four properties still make money for Dickson as part of the “Villas Key West” vacation rentals.
+On Margaret Street, Dickson co-owns the buildings at 518 and 1124.
+Further, 512 and 516 Angela Street are part of “Villas Key West”.
 512 is owned by the Dickson-managed 512 Angela LLC; 516 is owned by 516 Angela LLC, also managed by Dickson.
+In addition to these four properties, 1128 Margaret Street is owned by Dickson and used for longer-term rentals, outside of “Villas Key West”.

 In Highlands, North Carolina, Dickson owns one building on Hickory Hill Road, which according to bankruptcy filings he rents.
 The property is owned by Dickson’s Hickory Hill, 1185 LLC.
 Dickson also owns one lot under his own name next to the building.